Any pursuit carries its share of pitfalls, and earning

 Imagify uses image compression to automatically reformat your images with enhanced algorithms to reduce weight.

 Pat Flynn refers to this as having an income-first approach versus a serving-first one.
 Your audience’s needs are what matter most.

 Understand why they’re on your page in the first place.
-Is your website too distracting because of popups, banner, and footer ads?
+For example, is your website distracting because of popups, banners, and footer ads?